noelmarkham/scalacheck-tags/README.md

 [info] !
 Example.All numbers are positive: Gave up after only 10 passed tests.
 91 tests were discarded.
 ```

-However, using ScalaCheck Tags ensures that the generated values meet the given criteria *before* the criteria is applied:
+However, using ScalaCheck Tags ensures that the criteria is part of the generation:

 ```scala
 property("All tagged numbers are positive") = forAll {